TEAMuP-dev/HARP/model_validation/README.md

 more — not just pyharp's `save_audio()` WAV default.
-Decoding to float also makes every audio rule bit-depth-independent, so a level threshold means the same thing whether the source is 16-bit, 24-bit, or float. `bit_depth` is the exception, by definition: it reads the file's PCM encoding and errors on a compressed format, which has no fixed bit depth.
+Decoding to float also makes every audio rule bit-depth-independent, so a level threshold means the same thing whether the source is 16-bit, 24-bit, or float. `bit_depth` is the exception, by definition: it reads the file's PCM encoding and errors on any compressed formats, which have no fixed bit depth.

 #### `validators` — custom Python